Scorecard Research Beacon

 Search Icon

-Garth Brooks accused of rape, sexual assault by former makeup artist: Lawsuit
+WATCH: Garth Brooks accused of sexual assault by makeup artist

 Country superstar Garth Brooks has been accused of rape and sexual assault, according to a lawsuit obtained by ABC News.

-The plaintiff, referred to throughout the court documents as Jane Roe, filed the lawsuit in the California Supreme Court in Los Angeles County on Thursday, Oct.
-3.
+The plaintiff, referred to throughout the court documents as Jane Roe, filed the lawsuit at the California Supreme Court in Los Angeles County on Thursday.

 Jane Roe is identified in the lawsuit as a professional makeup artist and hairstylist with more than 30 years in the music industry who was first hired to do makeup and hair for Brooks' wife, Trisha Yearwood, in 1999.